 As in previous phases, one measure of diversity used to assess this criterion was species richness, with only native species considered.
-To compare the 2022 species richness against the baseline values, only those species recorded along the line transect were considered, as the extra sampling along the strip transect was not implemented until 2013.
-Two baseline species diversity values were considered: the 2010 species richness from the rehabilitation transect, and the 2010 species richness from the equivalent analogue.
-These values are shown in Table 5.2, Figure 5.1 and Figure 5.2.
+To compare the 2023 species richness against the baseline values, only those species recorded along the line transect were considered, as the extra sampling along the strip transect was not implemented until 2013.
+Two baseline species diversity values were considered: the 2010 species richness from the rehabilitation transect, and the 2010 species richness from the rehabilitation transect, and the 2010 species richness from the rehabilitation transect, and the 2010 species richness from the rehabilitation transect.
+Figure 5.1 and Figure 5.2.

-When using the simple number of native species as the measure of diversity, all but one rehabilitation transect and one analogue transect meet the criterion of "not less than 60% of the known original species diversity", with most transects equalling or exceeding the original species richness.
-The transects that did not meet the criterion comprised:
+When using the simple number of native species as the measure of diversity, all 17 rehabilitation transects and analogue transects met the criterion of "not less than 60% of the known original species diversity", with transects equalling or exceeding the original native species count.